RubixML/Churn/README.md

 $report = $reportGenerator->generate($predictions, $testing->labels());
 ```

-Since report objects implement the Stringable interface, we can output the report by echoing it out directly to the terminal.
+Since the Report object implements the [Stringable](https://www.php.net/manual/en/class.stringable.php) interface, we can output the report by echoing it out directly to the terminal.
+The example below illustrates a typical report for this classifier and dataset.
+You'll notice that Naive Bayes did a pretty good job at distinguishing the churned customers with an accuracy of about 78%.

 ```php
 echo $report